Chetan51423/Crav-Cart/Readme.md

   - for example wewant to render the about us component ot contact us component or cart component by keepin the header and footer component at place
   - at this time we can use concept of nested routing
   - here we can use the of children of configuration
-  - outlet will help us from
+  - outlet will help us to render the chilern element to the body
+  - if there is any special rout like "/" or "/About" or "/COntact_Us" then outlet will only render this tag

 ```javascript
 const AppLayout = ()=>